orbiting/crowdfunding-backend/README.md

 ## Behind the scenes
-Please read the source and don't be affraid to open an issue or drop us an [email](admin@project-r.construction) if you have a question.
+Please read the source (a good starting are the [resolvers](graphql/resolvers/)) and open an issue if you have a question.

 ### Third party services
 We make use of many third party services.